data2intelligence/SpaCET/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-SpaCET is an R package desighed for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions within the tumor microenvironment.
+SpaCET is an R package designed for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions within the tumor microenvironment.
 In a nutshell, SpaCET first infers cancer cell abundance by integrating a